madmatvey/madmatvey.github.io/_tabs/motivation-test.md

 ---
 # the default layout is 'page'
-titile: Discover Your Core Motivation - Take the Motivation Test Today!
+titile: Discover Your Core Motivation - Take the Motivation Test DApp Today!
-description: Uncover what drives you with our Motivation Test.
+description: Uncover what drives you with our Motivation Test DApp.
 Reveal your key motivators and gain insights into your growth.
 Start now!
 icon: fas fa-sun
 order: 5
 image: